 Learning to read well is the cornerstone of educational achievement and lifelong success.
 Reading is especially important for students facing overwhelming social and economic barriers.
 Unfortunately, too many children are at a higher risk of failing academically, and growing up making choices that could potentially affect their chances of leading long and productive lives.

-Usually children who aren't skillful readers tend to detach themselves emotionally from the reading process.
-Not only is it important to teach children how to read, we must also convey that information evolves at an expeditious rate, therefore, reading must become a lifestyle.
+Usually, children who aren't skillful readers tend to detach themselves emotionally from the reading process.
+It is essential to teach children how to read, and because information evolves at an expeditious rate, we must convey how important for reading to become a lifestyle.

 Dr. Seuss reminds us that "the more that you read, the more things you will know.
 The more that you learn, the more places you'll go." — like to college, obtaining careers with high wages, living in fabulous homes —the American dream.